avinshe/12hours_On_SQL/README.md

 # My 12-hour Journey in solving SQLs

 ### **General advice:** I went completely bananas with my approach here (fueled by my obsessive behavior on things that I find interesting).
-0/10 - I wouldn't recommend anyone to try this approach.
+0/10 - I wouldn't recommend anyone spending long hours on one activity.
 It is not sustainable.
 Would you go all-in on your very first poker game?
 Naaaahh

 I'm a civil engineer who worked on SQL related roles for 5 years.
 Now, I am doing my masters in data science.
 My roommates and friends have not had prior work experience.
 They seem to worship LeetCode.
 They come to me with questions and I explain the approach.
 It got me thinking - I wonder how I would do on these platforms.